jeprum/jeprum/README.md

 # Jeprum

-**The Agent Control Plane - route, monitor, and govern AI agents before they cost you money or break things.**
+**Live control room for AI agents - route, monitor, and govern AI agents before they cost you money or break things.**

 ---